ModerateHatespeech/internationalization/README.md

 For example, to call `https://api.moderatehatespeech.com/api/v1/moderate/` with support for multiple languages, use the `https://api.moderatehatespeech.com/api/v1/intl/moderate/` endpoint.

-Requests are first passed to the hosted translation model (served via Sanic) before being passed to the original endpoint.
+Requests are first passed to the hosted translation model (served via Flask/Gunicorn) before being passed to the original endpoint.

 ## Usage